-The red variety comes from Italy, Synonyms are Colore, Colorino, Colorino di Valdarno, Raverusto and Tintiglia.
-Despite seemingly suggestive synonyms or morphological She may not share similarities with the varieties abrusco.
+The red grape variety comes from Italy, Synonyms are Colore, Colorino, Colorino di Valdarno, Raverusto and Tintiglia.
+Despite apparently suggestive synonyms or morphological It must not be similar to the varieties abrusco.
 Canaiolo Nero, Colorino Americano, Colorino di Lucca or Colorino di Pisa.
-Their independence was made in 2008 DNA analysis approved.
-However, it is likely that there are Colorino vineyards in mixed form.
-The name Colorino indicates that the dark-colored, tannin-rich wine made from the fleshy, dark-colored grapes likes to be called teinturier serves.
+Their independence was achieved in 2008 DNA analysis approved.
+However, it can be assumed that Colorino vineyards are mixed.
+The name Colorino indicates that the dark-colored, tannin-rich wine made from the fleshy, dark-colored grapes likes to be teinturier serves.

-The variety is mainly in the Tuscany (Provinces Livorno and Massa Carrara) cultivated.
-Here, the vine is traditional for the technique Governo used.
-It is mainly in the DOCG areas Chianti and Vino Nobile di Montepulciano used as a coloring variety, as well as in the regions Lazio.
+The variety is mainly in the Tuscany (Provinces of Livorno and Massa Carrara) cultivated.
+Here the vine is traditional for technology Governo used.
+It is used primarily in the DOCG areas Chianti and Vino Nobile di Montepulciano used as a coloring variety, as well as in the regions Lazio.
 Liguria.
 Brands and Umbria ( Rosso Orvietano ) grown.
-In 2010, 423 hectares were recorded (Kym Anderson ).
+In 2010, 423 hectares were recorded (cym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012